natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 <span style="color:red; font-weight: bold;">However this doesn't mean that the opposite is true.</span>

+{:.important}
-A device that receives invalid input *does NOT always have to* produce invalid output. **We cannot determine the output of the combinational logic device IF invalid input is given**.
-Recall that you need to add a **pulldown** resistor at each input for your Mini Hardware Project to give a valid `0` when the switch is **open**.
-That is because without the pulldown resistor, the input will not be connected to anything (open wire) and this will supply an **invalid input**, resulting in an **undetermined or unpredictable** output for your MHP.
-In a nutshell, we don't care much and cannot define or guarantee the behaviour of the combinational device if it receives invalid input -- it may or may not produce a valid output.
+A device receiving invalid input doesn't necessarily produce invalid output.
+The output from a combinational logic device given invalid input remains unpredictable.
+Remember, for your Mini Hardware Project, include a pulldown resistor at each input to ensure a valid 0 when the switch is open.
+Without a pulldown resistor, an input left unconnected (open wire) leads to invalid input, which results in uncertain or random output.
+Essentially, the behavior of a combinational device with invalid input is indeterminate and cannot be precisely defined or assured—it might or might not yield a valid output.